netdata/netdata/health/README.md

 exec: SCRIPT
 ```

-The default `SCRIPT` is netdata's `alarm-notify.sh`, which supports all the notifications
+The default `SCRIPT` is Netdata's `alarm-notify.sh`, which supports all the notifications
 methods Netdata supports, including custom hooks.

 ---